| Appendix 5: Articles

 sectors, forest sector, industrial sector, energy sector and

 other sectors in parallel to the agricultural sector.
+Firm foundation could be set up after-successfully

 implementing the Five-Year National Economic Plan, he noted.